ATTN: Brent Hailpern, 6024 Silver Creek Valley Rd

-Dr. Brent Hailpern, Fellow of the ACM and the IEEE, was a Distinguished Research Staff Member, Scientific Director of the AI Horizons Network, and past Head of Computer Science for IBM Research.
+Brent Hailpern is a fellow of the ACM and the IEEE.
+He was a distinguished research staff member and scientific director of the AI Horizons Network, as well as head of computer science for IBM Research.
 He retired from IBM at the end of 2019.

-Dr. Hailpern is a past Secretary of the ACM, a past member of ACM Council, a past Chair of the ACM Special Interest Group on Programming Languages (SIGPLAN).
-He was the chair of the SIGPLAN conference on Programming Language Design and Implementation (PLDI ‘91), chair of SIGPLAN’s conference on Object Oriented Programming, Systems, Languages, and Applications (OOPSLA ‘99), co-chair of SIGPLAN’s 2007 History of Programming Languages Conference (HOPL III), and co-chair of the 2014 CRA Snowbird Conference.
-Dr. Hailpern is currently a member of the CRA Board of Directors (2011-2020) and recently completed a term with the NSF Directorate for Computer and Information Science and Engineering (CISE) Advisory Committee (2012-2019).
+Hailpern is a former secretary of the ACM, former member of ACM Council, and former chair of the ACM Special Interest Group on Programming Languages (SIGPLAN).
+He was the chair of the SIGPLAN 1991 conference on programming language design and implementation; chair of SIGPLAN’s 1999 conference on object-oriented programming, systems, languages, and applications; co-chair of SIGPLAN’s 2007 History of Programming Languages Conference; and co-chair of the 2014 CRA Snowbird Conference.
+Hailpern has been a member of the CRA Board of Directors since 2011 and recently completed a term with the NSF Directorate for Computer and Information Science and Engineering Advisory Committee (2012-2019).

 What are the specifics of your educational background?

 My PhD research was in programming language design, concurrency, and software verification.

 What are your research interests?